asanoop24/dagmate/Readme.md

-# DAGger
+# DAGmate

-### Make your **dagster** deployment easier with **dagger**.
+### Make your **dagster** deployment easier with **dagmate**.

 <br>

-`dagger` allows you to deploy your data science project in the form of workflows and steps that can be executed on demand or on a pre-defined schedule.
+`dagmate` allows you to deploy your data science project in the form of workflows and steps that can be executed on demand or on a pre-defined schedule.
 It also provides you with a UI to view/execute the runs and their statuses and logs.
 Behind the scenes, it uses [**`dagster`**](https://dagster.io/).
 The UI is also a part of the dagster deployment.

-Using `dagger`, you don't need to know or interact with `dagster` or write any workflow scripts.
+Using `dagmate`, you don't need to know or interact with `dagster` or write any workflow scripts.
 All you need to do is create a YAML configuration file which provides info around the workflows and steps that you want to deploy in a simple way and that's it.
 You're done.

 <br>